OmerShubi/Movie-Revenue-Prediction/README.md

 a np.array.
 - Model selection process is by `model.py`.
 - Different parameters are given by `config.py`.
+- To retrain the model with the best configuration that we got run `best_model_template.py`

 Note, the data is expected to be given in the same format as used for training.